phamductri/turn-calendar/README.md

 Turn Angular is a calendar-like component for AngularJS.
 It behaviors are very similar to Google analytics calendar, with a few extra unique options.

+### Why Turn Calendar ?

+Use Turn Calendar if you want a native AngularJS directive that:
+- Behaves like Google Analytics calendar
+- A calendar that is able to do date range selection
+- Configurable prior range preset buttons
+- API supports for start date and end date selection

 ### Feature comparison

 Comparison between Turn Calendar and Angular Strap datepicker, Angular Bootstrap Date picker